-Sangre de Cristo House is a Transitional Living Program for women ages 18-25 who have substance use disorders and a range of other needs including assistance with needs relating to medical and mental health care, family and parenting skills, and occupational and educational status.
+Sangre de Cristo House is a Transitional Living Program for women who have substance use disorders and a range of other needs.
+Including assistance with needs relating to medical and mental health care, family and parenting skills, and occupational and educational status.
 Many of our residents have responsibilities for dependent children; some have small children with them during treatment.

 Our campus is set in Pena Blanca, New Mexico located 32 miles West of Santa Fe.
 Set on 5 majestic arcs in a peaceful and private setting.

 The goal of our program is stable recovery from substance disorders, improved management of co-occurring medical and emotional problems, and development of a healthy, productive lifestyle within the community.

 The Sangre de Cristo House approach is based on these principles:

 Acknowledge the differences among women that can impact treatment outcome